Online Penny Stock Trading

 3. Familiarize yourself with your broker’s specific conditions and terms, particularly their transaction fees.

-• What is the penny stock’s ticker symbol?
+• Know the stock’s ticker symbol.

 • In most cases you can save on fees by trading penny stock shares in multiples of one thousand.